 Next, you will select the keyboard layout for your Windows 10.
 So, select desired layout and click Yes.

-Furthermore, you will see option to add another keyboard layout, simply click Skip if you need only one keyboard.
+Furthermore, you will see option to add another keyboard layout, simply click Skip if you need only one keyboard layout.

 Step 2: Network Settings